 - be honest, impartial and conscientious when carrying out their duties;

 - ensure the principles of natural justice are observed;

 - ensure all decisions are made ethically;

 - report genuinely suspected wrongdoing, fraud, corrupt conduct or maladministration to the appropriate University Officer or external authority (Public Interest Disclosure Act 2010).
 Refer to the University’s Public Interest Disclosure – Governing Policy.

-Staff members must not accept any gifts or benefits in connection with the performance of their duties and can only do so in accordance with the Staff Gifts and Benefits – Managerial Policy.
+Staff members must only accept gifts or benefits in connection with the performance of their duties in accordance with the Staff Gifts and Benefits – Managerial Policy.